 Aircraft Maintenance Technicians make commercial, government/private airplanes, and helicopters safe for their crew and passengers.
 They ensure that aircrafts meet Federal Aviation Regulations.

-But both careers also use different skills, according to real senior mechanic resumes.
-While senior mechanic responsibilities can utilize skills like "preventive maintenance," "hvac," "plumbing," and "diesel engines," some aircraft maintenance technicians use skills like "airframe," "powerplant," "aircraft components," and "aircraft systems."
+Each career also uses different skills, according to real senior mechanic resumes.
+While senior mechanic responsibilities can utilize skills like "preventive maintenance," "hvac," "plumbing," and "diesel engines," aircraft maintenance technicians use skills like "airframe," "powerplant," "aircraft components," and "aircraft systems."

 A mechanics supervisor is responsible for coordinating mechanical and installation work and supervising installers, mechanics, and repairmen.
 They are responsible for scheduling these tasks and ensuring all operations run efficiently.
 Mechanics supervisors also inspect work done by mechanics under their supervision, examine tools to ensure that they are in good working condition, and maintain logs of machine repair and maintenance.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from senior mechanic resumes include skills like "hand tools," "plumbing," "shop safety," and "vehicle maintenance," whereas a mechanics supervisor might be skilled in "mechanical maintenance," "cmms," "fra," and "safety rules. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from senior mechanic resumes include skills like "hand tools," "plumbing," "shop safety," and "vehicle maintenance," whereas a mechanics supervisor is more likely to list skills in "mechanical maintenance," "cmms," "fra," and "safety rules. "

 Diesel technicians specialize in repairing and handling the maintenance of vehicles powered by diesel.
 They are primarily responsible for inspecting cars, conducting tests, and identifying its problems to determine what course of action to take.
 Aside from repairing engines, diesel technicians may also fix other systems such as brakes, steering, and even lighting.
 It is essential to discuss the extent of repairs to clients and make them understand the costs involved.
 Furthermore, it is vital to maintain an accurate record of data at all times.